tjkerby/LocalCorex/README.md

 # LocalCorex

-# Todo List
-* Explain that it isn't published and as such source code is not available yet
-* Explain motivation
-  * Why do we care about variable interactions
-  * Why is this difficult to do when interactions change depending on where data is
-* Explain main concept
-  * Partitioning data
-  * Creating representations with functions to map between representations
-  * Perturbing one of the representations and transform into the other representation
-* Show some results
-  * MNIST
-  * FMNIST
-  * Synthetic Tree Data
-* Discuss what I'm currently working on and what additional applications it has
-  * Testing more kinds of relationships
-  * Data Augmentation borderline cases
-  * EDA tool for high-dimensional data

 ## Disclaimer
 Local Corex is an algorithm that I designed in collaboration with Dr. Kevin Moon (USU), Dr. Greg Steeg (USC), and Myrl Marmarelis (USC).
 Because this work is not yet published I have not yet included all of the source code used to generate the plots that you will see below.
 This will change as soon as it is published.